 Again, if you decide to use these levels you will need to have a clear policy and how the segmentation works.

-This get into some automated ways to determine different levels.
+This gets into some automated ways to determine different levels.

-So you can use levels to do it or you can also create formula field.
+So you can use levels to do it or you can also create formula fields.

-In order to do this, you have to decide what numeric values factor into you scoring method.
+In order to do this, you have to decide what numeric values factor into your scoring method.

 It’s important to remember that this could get very complex very quickly.
 So it could be way harder than it has to be if you haven’t done it in the past or in a while.

-So try to keep it simple.
-If you can’t then formulas can get really complex and tricky.
+Try to keep it simple.
+If you can’t, then formulas can get really complex and tricky.